 People, on motorcycles, wrapped in large plastic trash bags, zip through the streets and get out of the weather in nearby parking garages.
 Security guards have a leisurely smoke and dogs are nowhere to be seen as water puddles, rain droplets hit your outstretched hands like little needle pricks.

-Afternoon rains here seem to be regular in March.
+Afternoon rains here are regular in March.

 When we were little, in Albuquerque, we would go out after a rain like this and make little dams in the street gutters to stop the flow of runoff.
 Our efforts were not always successful.
-We would go home soaked to the bone and leave our clothes on the back porch before we went inside to clean up and have dinner.
+We would go home soaked to the bone and leave our clothes on the back porch before we went inside to change and have dinner.